In this day and age, you need an online presence. And, you can’t do it alone.

 Two perks of having an in-house marketing person are:

-Since an agency has other clients, they have to balance their time amongst them and may not be available for spur-of-the-moment meetings.
+Since an agency has other clients, they have to balance their time among them and may not always be available for spur-of-the-moment meetings.

 If you’re a startup or paying for marketing for the first time, you’ll find that an agency is more flexible for scaling.
 If you must pull back your marketing for a few months, one quick phone call and it’s done.
 Whereas if you have an in-house staff, it could mean reduction in the workforce.